andrewmilligan/slant/slant/dataviz/stories/climate_change.markdown

 planet's [albedo][5].

-{% graph img_path="dataviz/images/ice_timeseries.svg" footnote="The dark line is a satellite etimate of ice sheet mass; the light region shows 1-&sigma; uncetainty.
+{% graph img_path="dataviz/images/ice_timeseries.svg" footnote="The dark line is a satellite estimate of ice sheet mass; the light region shows 1-&sigma; uncertainty.
 Get the data and code used [here](https://github.com/slantedlabs/nasa_climate_change_data).
 See more from NASA [here](https://climate.nasa.gov/vital-signs/land-ice/)." %}

 All of these vital signs scream the same thing: we are rapidly&mdash;and